 Money is the number one trouble spot among couples according to 35% of people surveyed in the SunTrust Bank study.
 Most conflicts about finances are the driving force in most divorces.
-Couples talking to each other in making smart financial decisions may reduce some of the strain these topics may cause.
+Couples talking to each other in making wise financial decisions may reduce some of the strain these topics may cause.

 In its Love and Money survey, TD Bank found that 90% of respondents who say they are in happy relationships discuss money at least once a month.
 It is always better to address these problems head-on rather than procrastinating over financial decisions.
 Bad financial habits may be costly by not confronting the piling up of higher-cost debt or overspending.